 Hi, CI! is our monthly series featuring the best team we know - the Capacity Interactive team!
 You will learn more about the people who help arts organizations market smarter.
-This month, we’re featuring one of our Digital Marketing Analysts who’s a passionate and versatile dancer, discovered digital marketing through a Peace and Conflict Studies major, and helps arts organizations create social content that connects with fans on a personal level.
+This month, we’re featuring one of our Senior Analysts who’s a passionate and versatile dancer, discovered digital marketing through a Peace and Conflict Studies major, and helps arts organizations create social content that connects with fans on a personal level.

 How long have you been at CI?